Tracer1337/laravel-blog/.idea/idea.md

-* Some method to create recommendation-relations
-* Overthink concept of selecting related posts by related topics => does not make sense (rather use tags)
 * Seed link-inputs serversided / validation because user-input
 * Refactor login / register forms to use react-hook-form library
 * Fix Dialog stylings